The C*-algebra of a minimal homeomorphism of zero mean dimension: Introduction

 \section{Introduction}

-Recently, Toms and Winter proved that a simple C*-algebra arising from a $\Int$-action on a compact metrizable space of finite dimension absorbs the Jiang-Su C*-algebra $\mathcal Z$ (\cite{TW-Dym}, \cite{TW-Dym-1}).
+Recently, Toms and Winter proved that a simple C*-algebra arising from an action of the group $\Int$ of integers on a metrizable compact space of finite dimension absorbs the Jiang-Su algebra $\mathcal Z$ (\cite{TW-Dym}, \cite{TW-Dym-1}).
 (This definitive result followed much earlier work, e.g., \cite{LP-Dym}.)
-As shown in \cite{GK-Dyn}, some condition is necessary.
-(Presumably, mean dimension zero!)
+As shown in \cite{GK-Dyn}, some condition on the dynamical system is necessary.
+Possibly, the condition of mean dimension zero, which we shall show is sufficient, is also necessary.
+(Phillips and Toms have conjectured that the mean dimension of a minimal dynamical system is always exactly twice the radius of comparison of the associated (crossed product) C*-algebra. )

-In the present note we show that the condition of finite dimension can be replaced by the weaker condition that the dynamical system has mean dimension zero, as defined in \cite{Lindenstrauss-Weiss-MD} (Definition \ref{MD-def} below): More precisely, \begin{thm-nocount} Let $X$ be an infinite compact metrizable space, and let $\sigma: X\to X$ be a minimal homeomorphism.
-If $(X, \sigma)$ has mean dimension zero, then the C*-algebra $A=\mathrm{C}(X)\rtimes_{\sigma}\mathbb Z$ absorbs the Jiang-Su algebra $\mathcal Z$ tensorially. \end{thm-nocount} The same classification consequences as shown in \cite{TW-Dym} and \cite{TW-Dym-1} in the case that $\Kzero$ separates traces hold also in the present setting.
-See Corollary \ref{z-clasn}.
+In the present note, we shall show that the condition of mean dimension zero (reviewed in Definition \ref{MD-def} below) is sufficient: it implies that the C*-algebra of the dynamical system absorbs the Jiang-Su C*-algebra $\mathcal Z$.
+More precisely, one has \begin{thm-nocount} Let $X$ be an infinite compact metrizable space, and let $\sigma: X\to X$ be a minimal homeomorphism.
+If $(X, \sigma)$ has mean dimension zero, then the crossed product C*-algebra $A=\mathrm{C}(X)\rtimes_{\sigma}\mathbb Z$ absorbs the Jiang-Su algebra $\mathcal Z$ tensorially. \end{thm-nocount}

+The same classification consequences as shown in \cite{TW-Dym} and \cite{TW-Dym-1} in the case that $\Kzero$ separates traces hold also in the present setting; in particular, the C*-algebra of any uniquely ergodic dynamical system is classifiable (in this case the mean dimension is automatically zero).